 Video 2: On the top panel you can observe a time-lapse video of of pre-adipocytes imaged with the 3D Cell Explorer for 1 hour at a frequency of one image per five seconds (movie speed: 15fps).
 Objective magnification is 60x.
 On the bottom panels we progressively zoom into the cells to better appreciate all details of these interactions (2x = 120x; 4x = 240x; 8x = 480x).

 Mitochondria DynamicsFusions, fissions and mitochondrial network remodeling

-The following two movies want to drive your attention to mitochondria dynamics.
+The following movies want to drive your attention to mitochondria dynamics.
 Dynamic details of fusions, fissions and mitochondrial network remodeling are highlighted.

 Video 3: Live imaging of mouse pre-adipocytes for 48 hours.
 1 image per minute.

 Video 4: On the left panel you can observe a time-lapse of pre-adipocytes imaged with the 3D Cell Explorer for 1 hour at a frequency of one image per five seconds (movie speed: 15fps).On the small square on the bottom, mitochondria are displayed for identification at different time points.
 On the right panel we reported an static TEM image of mitochondria.

 On the top panel you can observe a time-lapse video of of pre-adipocytes imaged with the 3D Cell Explorer for 1 hour at a frequency of one image per five seconds (movie speed: 15fps).
 On the middle panel are displayed four time point images of a mitochondrial fission happening in the cell.
 On the bottom panel a fusion process is displayed.